-3. Cast Out Fear With God’s Promises
+3. Cast Out Fear With But God Will…

 The final step to cast our fear is applying it to the light of Truth.
 What are some of God’s promises that speak to that specific fear?
 God’s Word is more powerful than any thought, fear, principality, or power that comes against us.
 That is why we must not fall short of this final step.
-God’s Word and perfect, loving promises are what cast out all fear.
+God’s Word and loving promises are what cast out all fear.